-At Japanese Martial Arts (JMA), we offer a traditional style of training in Japanese Kempo (Kempo Karate), Olympic Judo and Tae Kwon Do.
+At Japanese Martial Arts (JMA), we offer a traditional style of training in Japanese Kempo (Kempo Karate), Olympic Judo, and Tae Kwon Do.
 We are proud to have a staff that holds internationally recognized black belts in Japanese Kempo, Judo, and Tae Kwon Do.
-All instuctors have over 15 years of martial arts experience in practice, teaching, and competition.
-We offer a safe family friendly environment where persons of nearly all ages can learn self-discipline, respect for self and others, confidence, physical fitness, as well as self defense.
+All instuctors have 25-70 years of martial arts experience in practice, teaching, and competition.
+We offer a safe family friendly environment where persons of nearly all ages can learn self-discipline, respect for self and others, confidence, physical fitness, good sportsmanship, personal accountability, as well as self defense.

-With safety as our top priority, our facility has a sizable practice space with the absolute best professional grade padded flooring, training equipment that is provided by professional MMA equipment suppliers, proper insurance coverage and uniforms that are from the most reputable Japanese manufacturers.
-All classes are monitored and taught by the head instructors personally.
+With safety as our top priority, our facility has a sizable practice space with the absolute best professional grade padded flooring, training equipment that is provided by professional MMA equipment suppliers (often seen in the UFC), proper insurance coverage, and uniforms that are from the most reputable Japanese manufacturers.
+All classes are monitored and taught by only the head instructors.
 Here we stress discipline, quality and safety.
-Unsurpassed facilities and teaching staff, the following are bios of the head of each of our programs.
+With unsurpassed facilities and teaching staff, the following are bios of the head of each of our programs.

 Bios Of Our Head Instructors